 Another vision care test that doctors use is fluorescein angiography.
 The ophthalmologist will put a dye into your bloodstream through a blood vessel in your arm.
 When it goes into your eyes, a special camera takes images of your eyes internally.
 This method helps establish blockage or tiny leaks.
 The specialist may take a small sample of the tissue to examine it further under a microscope.

 What are the Stages of Eye Cancer?

 Cancer staging is a way of describing cancer in terms of size, location, whether it has spread, and whether it is affecting other organs.

-- Stage 1: When the tumour is small (less than 3 mm), it does not involve other parts of the eye, nor has it spread to other body parts.
+Stage 1: When the tumor is small (less than 3 mm), it does not involve other parts of the eye, nor has it spread to other body parts.

-- Stage 2: When the tumour size is a little larger than stage 1 but has not spread to other parts of the eye or body.
+Stage 2: When the tumor size is a little larger than stage 1 but has not spread to other parts of the eye or body.

-- Stage 3: When the tumour size is large and has spread to other parts of the eye.
+Stage 3: When the tumor size is large and has spread to other parts of the eye.

 The goal of eye cancer treatment is to reduce the risk of the cancer spreading, to maintain your vision as much as possible, and to prevent a recurrence of cancer.

-Surgery is done to remove the tumour along with the surrounding healthy tissue during an operation.
+Surgery is done to remove the tumor along with the surrounding healthy tissue during an operation.
 This is also called surgical resection.
 Eye surgery is typically performed by an ophthalmologist.
 Surgery to the eye is common in the treatment of intraocular melanoma.
-During surgery, the ophthalmologist removes parts or the entire affected eye depending on the size and spread of the tumour.
+During surgery, the ophthalmologist removes parts or the entire affected eye depending on the size and spread of the tumor.

 The surgical options include: